vladkens/ecloop/readme.md

 make build
 ```

-_Note: By default, `cc` will be used as the compiler.
+_Note: By default, `cc` is used as the compiler.
 Using `clang` may produce [faster code](https://github.com/vladkens/ecloop/issues/7) than `gcc`._

+_Note 2: On macOS, you may need to run `xcode-select --install` first._

-The compiler can be specified explicitly for any `make` command with the `CC` parameter, for example: `make add CC=clang`.
+You can explicitly specify the compiler for any `make` command using the `CC` parameter.
+For example: `make add CC=clang`.

-Also, verify correctness with the following commands (some compiler versions may have issues with built-ins, which are used in the code):
+Also, verify correctness with the following commands (some compiler versions may have issues with built-ins used in the code):

 ```sh
 make add # should found 9 keys